 Can an ESOP Be Terminated?

-Yes.
-Just as a company can terminate a profit sharing plan, it can also terminate an ESOP.
+Yes, ESOP plan termination is possible, just as a company can terminate a profit-sharing plan.
 At that point, all participants must become 100 percent vested.
 Benefit distributions from the ESOP are eligible to be rolled over into an IRA; ESOP distributions not rolled over are taxable, but may be eligible for special favorable tax treatment.

 Are ESOP Accounts Required to Be Fully Invested in Company Stocks?